mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 # Title

-Improve Azure Netapp Files Performance of your EDA/HPC Applications
+Improve Azure Netapp Files Performance of your EDA/HPC Applications by using best practice.

 ## Role(s)